paceaux/McSandy/README.md

 ### How can I get my work back? ###
 At the bottom of McSandy, there's a select box where you can retrieve your old projects.

-You can also retrieve your projects as a url.
+You can also retrieve your projects as a hash in the URL: `mcsandy.html#my_project`.

+This means that you can bookmark your projects!

 ###Can I export my work? ###
 Not yet, but that is an upcoming feature.
 You will be able to export the entire project, and individual files from it.

+### Awesome, so what do I need to use it? ###
+It's super simple.
+Download Mcsandy.html and get started!

 ### What are the technologies that McSandy uses? ###
 McSandy is an HTML5 application.
 It's using Vanilla JavaScript, but it makes use of three API's in particular
  + localStorage (for storing data)